Toby-VandenBerge/Arithmetic-Evaluation-Server/README.md

 Behavior:
 - The server accepts n number of connections (made from the Arithmetic.Evaluation.Client) on the configuration port (defaults to 59667)
-- The server expects arithmetic expression requests from the clients
+- The server expects arithmetic expression requests from the clients (e.g. 1+1)
-- The server evaluations the requested expressions and responds with the result
+- The server evaluates the requested expressions and responds with the result
 - The client can lose conection to the server and will continue to attempt to reconnect every 5 seconds
 - Both the client and server can be gracefully stopped by a (Ctrl + c) or (Ctrl + break) command